zayeemZaki/FullStackCrowdStrikeAutomation/General.md

 - Viewing the list of stale accounts.
 - Checking and modifying the containment status of hosts/groups.
 - Searching IOCs, detections, and incidents.
-- Managing user authentication and roles.
+- Removing admin rights from hosts.

 The application also provides detailed logs and alerts for each operation performed.